kellpossible/neural-tts/README.md

   voice cloning, native streaming, 10 languages.
 Optional RTF-aware jitter buffer for sub-realtime hardware.

-The daemon-↔-provider protocol is provider-agnostic so other engines can be plugged in later.

 ## Why

 KDE Plasma 6 routes TTS through `qt6-qtspeech-speechd` → `speech-dispatcher`.